Harrison Middleton University Fellowship in Ideas 2023 (stipend available)

 - Have outstanding reading, writing, and communication abilities.

-- Commit to writing two blog entries for the HMU Blog and one book review, based on a Great Books Foundation publication to be determined, for HMU: Dialogues.
+- Commit to writing two blog entries for the HMU Blog and one book review for HMU: Dialogues.

 - A completed application form.

 - A biographical statement of no more than 500 words that addresses your background as a student, your interest in the humanities, and your interest in the HMU Fellowship in Ideas.